m3g/CellListMap.jl/docs/src/ecosystem.md

 Allowing automatic differentiation follows the same principles, meaning that we only need to allow the propagation of dual types through the computation by proper initialization of the input data.
 However, it is easier to work with the low level interface, which accepts matrices as the input for positions and a more fine control of the types of the variables.
 Matrices are easier input types for auto diff packages.

-The variables are each component of each vector, thus the easiest way to represent the points such that automatic differentiation packages understand is by creating a matrix:
+The variables are each component of each vector, thus the easiest way to represent the points to interface with differentiation packages is providing the coordinates as a matrix:

 ```julia-repl
 julia> x = rand(3,1000)